denizalti/openreplica/doc/source/tutorial.rst

 Starting Replica Nodes
 ~~~~~~~~~~~~~~~~~~~~~~

-To start the replica node, use the following command:
+To start the bootstrap replica node, use the following command:

 .. sourcecode:: console

-  $ concoord replica -o counter.Counter
+  $ concoord replica -o counter.Counter -a ipaddr -p port

 To start replica nodes to join an active ConCoord instance, use the
 following command to connect to a bootstrap replica with ``ipaddr:port``: